gatk-workflows/intel-gatk4-germline-snps-indels/README.md

  - [Exome\_PairedSingleSampleWf\_noqc\_nocram\_optimized.wdl](https://github.com/gatk-workflows/intel-gatk4-germline-snps-indels/blob/master/Exome_PairedSingleSampleWf_noqc_nocram_optimized.wdl#L1265)

 In the JSON files, modify the paths to the datasets and tools where they reside in your cluster. \
-Example: modify [56T\_PairedSingleSampleWf\_optimized.inputs.json](https://github.com/gatk-workflows/intel-gatk4-germline-snps-indels/blob/master/56T_PairedSingleSampleWf_optimized.inputs.json#L69) for tools directory.
+Example: modify [Latency\_PairedSingleSampleWf\_optimized.inputs.json](https://github.com/gatk-workflows/intel-gatk4-germline-snps-indels/blob/master/Thoughput_PairedSingleSampleWf_optimized.inputs.json#L69) for tools directory.

-#### FPGA CHANGES
-Assuming the environemnt has been setup to offload the pairhmm kernel of HaplotypeCaller to FPGA - the below changes must be enabled in the WDL/JSON files (based on the comments) to make use of the FPGA.

-a.
-In the WDL files, for task Haplotype Caller runtime section, uncomment the line: require\_fpga: "yes"

-b.
-In the JSON file, change the "PairedEndSingleSampleWorkflow.gatk\_gkl\_pairhmm\_implementation" to “EXPERIMENTAL\_FPGA\_LOGLESS\_CACHING” from “AVX\_LOGLESS\_CACHING”.

 ### DATASETS
-The datasets for the WGS workflow can be obtained from: https://console.cloud.google.com/storage/browser/broad-public-datasets/NA12878/unmapped/.
+The datasets used for the WGS workflow turning can be obtained from: https://console.cloud.google.com/storage/browser/broad-public-datasets/NA12878/unmapped/.

 Contact Broad/Intel for access to the WES data needed for this workflow.